 - High-Performance Parallel Graph Computations

 - Big Data Management

 Applicants should be sophomores or juniors with an interest in research and graduate school.
 Also, applicants must be U.S. Citizens or permanent residents.
 Interns receive a stipend to help support their stay at UCSB.

-Download the application from this page and mail the requested information by March 20, 2017.
+An application will be made available on this page in early 2018.
 We are committed to promoting diversity within STEM fields.
 Women, underrepresented minorities, and individuals from economically and socially disadvantaged backgrounds are especially encouraged to apply.

 We also have opportunities for High School internships.
-A partnership with Santa Barbara High School's Computer Science Club brought five young scientists to UCSB in Summer 2016.
+A partnership with Santa Barbara High School's Computer Science Club brought young scientists to UCSB in Summer 2016 and again in 2017.
 Their projects included an analysis of airplane crashes, an overview of network messaging with encryption, and an interactive, network model of U.S. Senators and voting trends.
+In 2017, the participants explored various data sets with Word2Vec.
+We have linked a summary presentation here.
 Email us if you are a local high school student interested in furthering your programming skills next summer.